History of Ashley Judd in Timeline

 Ashley Judd

-Ashley Judd is an American actress and activist known for her acting career spanning over three decades.
-Born into a family of performers, being the daughter of Naomi Judd and half-sister of Wynonna Judd, she gained recognition in the early 1990s with roles in television and film.
-Beyond acting, Judd is heavily involved in global humanitarian efforts and political activism, advocating for various social causes.
+Ashley Judd is an American actress and activist, known for her extensive acting career and humanitarian work.
+Born into a family of performers, including her mother Naomi Judd and sister Wynonna Judd, both country music singers, Ashley's career began in 1991 with a television debut and continued with her film debut in 1992.
+Beyond acting, she is significantly involved in global humanitarian efforts and political activism, leveraging her platform to advocate for various causes.

-September 8, 2010: CNN Interview on Congo Mission
+September 8, 2010: CNN Interviews Ashley Judd about Congo Mission

-On September 8, 2010, CNN interviewed Ashley Judd regarding her second humanitarian mission to the Democratic Republic of the Congo, where she traveled with the Enough Project to end genocide and crimes against humanity.
-During the interview, she raised awareness about conflict minerals fueling sexual violence in Congo, detailing her visits to hospitals, camps, mines, and civil society organizations.
+On September 8, 2010, CNN interviewed Ashley Judd regarding her second humanitarian mission to the Democratic Republic of the Congo with the Enough Project.
+During the interview, she highlighted her work to raise awareness about conflict minerals and their role in fueling sexual violence in Congo, and discussed her visits to hospitals, camps, mines and civil society organizations.

-On September 30, 2010, CNN published an op-ed titled "Ashley Judd: Electronics fuel unspeakable violence" by Ashley Judd and Enough Project co-founder John Prendergast.
-The op-ed highlighted the continued violence in Congo.
+On September 30, 2010, CNN published an op-ed titled "Ashley Judd: Electronics fuel unspeakable violence" by Judd and Enough Project co-founder John Prendergast.
+The article addressed the continued violence in Congo and the link between electronics and mining camps.

 On November 26, 2010, Ashley Judd published an op-ed titled "Costs of Convenience", excerpted from her trip diary from eastern Congo.
-This piece discussed the recent provision in the Dodd-Frank Reform bill that requires companies to prove where their minerals originated, and the link between modern electronics and mining camps plagued by such violence.
+The piece discussed the recent provision in the Dodd-Frank Reform bill and the link between modern electronics and mining camps plagued by violence.

 In 2012, Ashley Judd represented Tennessee as a delegate to the Democratic National Convention.